troyblank/mass-reminder/README.md

 ##How to setup list configuration

-Be sure to copy the example config and then replace it with an actual list of reminders to send out.
+Be sure to copy the example config and then replace it with a calender and an actual list emails to send reminders to.

     cp config.example.json config.json